-Generative Artificial Intelligence (AI) is an AI systems and models that can generate new content, such as text, images, or other forms of data.
-Unlike traditional AI models that are designed for specific tasks and operate based on predefined rules, generative AI systems are trained on large datasets and can produce novel and creative outputs.
+Generative AI is that form of intelligence in AI systems and models, which creates new contents, texts, images, or other forms of data.
+Unlike any other traditional AI model, which is designed for a certain task and acts based on predefined rules, generative AI systems can be trained on large datasets and produce novelty creative outputs.

-Google introduced Google-Extended, serving as a control mechanism helping web publishers to decide the extent and manner in which their sites play a role in augmenting Google Bard, Vertex AI generative APIs, and upcoming AI models.
+Google introduced Google-Extended as a control mechanism that would help web publishers make decisions on the extent and manner in which their sites contribute to the improvement of Google Bard, Vertex AI generative APIs, and future AI models.

-This initiative seems rooted in the principles of responsible AI development, aligning with Google’s longstanding AI values and dedication to consumer privacy.
+It’s an initiative that is really steeped in principles for the development of responsible AI in line with long-time values at Google and their dedication to consumer privacy.

 Large Language Models Vs. Search Engines: What You Need to Know